aflx/bootstrap-datepicker/README.md

 All options that take a "Date" can handle a `Date` object; a String formatted according to the given `format`; or a timedelta relative to today, eg '-1d', '+6m +1y', etc, where valid units are 'd' (day), 'w' (week), 'm' (month), and 'y' (year).

+### filter

+Object.
+Default: None

+interval_type can be: daily, weekly, monthly and yearly

+Example:

+	filter: {
+    	interval_type: 'weekly',
+    	interval: '2',
+    	start: new Date()
+	}

+Note: This function will not check if a month has 29, 30 or 31 days.

 ### format

 String.
 Default: 'mm/dd/yyyy'